Why It Works

 - 1 1/2 cups Concord grapes, stems removed (8 ounces with stems)

 - 1/2 cup sugar

 - For the Cocktail:

 - 3/4 ounce Concord grape syrup

 - 2 dashes Angostura bitters

 - Lemon peel, for garnish (optional)

 For the Cocktail: Fill a cocktail shaker with ice.
-Add the Scotch, sherry, grape syrup, lemon juice, and bitters.
+Add Scotch, sherry, grape syrup, lemon juice, and bitters.
 Shake until well chilled, about 20 seconds.
 Strain into a coupe glass and garnish with lemon peel if desired.